This page contains known issues that can occur while using the Survey123 field app to complete a survey and provides suggestions to resolve them.

 - Open the Survey123 field app, go to Settings > Advanced and select the Fix Database button.

 - Browse to your survey and confirm that there are now surveys ready to send.

 - Send your surveys.

 Sometimes the Fix Database tool may not recover your data, or you may have other issues with your database.
 In these cases, you can also manually modify the paths stored in the .sqlite database.

 The following steps describe how to manually modify your .sqlite database.
-Before starting these steps, download the survey you are attempting to recover the results of in your desktop version of the Survey123 field app.
+Before starting these steps, download the survey from which you are attempting to recover results to your desktop version of the Survey123 field app.

 - Copy the .sqlite file from your device.
-The file will be in Storage > ArcGIS > My Surveys > Databases.
+The file is automatically stored in Storage > ArcGIS > My Surveys > Databases.